 Geeta Dhyani - Awareness Supervisor

 Geeta Dhyani is a postgraduate in botany and joined us in August 2018.
-She likes fresh and waste free green environment.
-She hopes every person should understand the usefulness of the environment and natural resources.
+She likes fresh and waste-free green environments.
+She hopes that every person understands the usefulness of protecting the environment and natural resources.
 She is also known as our encyclopaedia for her vast knowledge of current affairs.
 On the way to office you’ll often find her with the newspaper or earplugs with news playing in the background.